iwfan/chore-cli/README.md

   </a>
 </p>

 Chore CLI is the Tooling for building a front-end library.
-Chore-CLI can generate basic configuration of the project, such as: typescript, babel, eslint, etc.
+Chore-CLI can generate basic configuration of the project, such as: typescript, babel, eslint, etc. It can save a lot of time every time you create a new project.

 ### 🏠 [Homepage](https://github.com/iwfan/chore-cli#readme)